Skip to main content

 Here you can add details such as who is responsible for the integration (team/owner) and the purpose of creating it.

-8. Click the Create Service button.
+8. Click Create Service.

 tip